-A smart beta exchange traded fund, the Invesco DB Energy Fund (DBE) debuted on 01/05/2007, and offers broad exposure to the Energy ETFs category of the U.S. equity market.
+The Invesco DB Energy Fund (DBE) was launched on 01/05/2007, and is a smart beta exchange traded fund designed to offer broad exposure to the Energy ETFs category of the market.

 What Are Smart Beta ETFs?